Frequently Asked Questions

 Is hunger really a problem in central and northeast Missouri?

-There are about 112,000 people living at or below the poverty line in the 32 counties The Food Bank serves.
+There are about 121,000 people living at or below the poverty line in the 32 counties The Food Bank serves.
 One in six people in central and northeast Missouri is food insecure.
 The same rate for children is worse.
-One in four children under the age of 18 is food insecure.
+One in five children under the age of 18 is food insecure.
 To how food insecure your county is, check out our interactive map.
 More than 70% of people receiving food assistance are the working poor.
 The elderly are the fastest-growing poverty population due to fixed incomes and rising medical expenses.

 What is The Food Bank for Central & Northeast Missouri?